 Goodbye 2019 and hello 2020!
 The start of a new decade has many of us looking forward to new beginnings, new adventures, and new goals.
 One goal in particular you may want to think about adding to your New Year’s resolutions is keeping your feet healthy and happy this year.
 Your feet work hard to support your body weight and take you wherever you want or need to go throughout the day, yet they are easily the most neglected part of the human body.
-Begin the year off right by making some changes, starting with educating yourself and building simple habits to take care of your feet.
+Start the year off right by making some changes, beginning with educating yourself and building simple habits to take care of your feet.
 In this article, we’ll break down some general knowledge about our feet.
 These 10 foot facts everyone should know include facts about the anatomy of our feet, footwear, and foot care!

 - Each foot contains 26 bones, 33 joints, and more than 100 muscles, tendons, and ligaments.
 You don’t have to remember the specifics, but the takeaway is to know that many structural elements come together to hold the foot together and allow it to move in various ways.

 - Wearing properly fitted footwear is very important to your foot health.
-If you are unsure of your size, have your feet measured before purchasing shoes.
+If you are unsure of your size, you can have your feet measured before purchasing shoes.
 In addition, always try them on.
 Make sure to leave 1 inch or about a finger’s width between the longest toe and end of shoe.

 - To expand on the previous point, wear shoes that resemble the general shape of your foot.
-Avoid shoes with a narrow and pointed toe box, especially if you have bunions.
+Avoid shoes with a narrow and pointed toe box, especially if you have Bunions.
 Keep in mind, there are shoe companies that make shoes of differing widths in addition to various lengths.

 - Wearing heels can shorten or tighten your calf muscle.
-A tight calf can lead to Achilles’ tendonitis or ankle equinus.
+A tight calf can lead to Achilles tendonitis or ankle equinus.

 - Trim your toenails straight across and not too short.
-This helps to reduce risk of breaks in the nail as well as ingrown toenails.
+This helps to reduce risk of breaks in the nail as well as Ingrown toenails.